 10 Direct marketing

-We or organisations acting on Our behalf may contact Our members individually or directly about Our products and services.
+We or organisations acting on Our behalf may contact You directly about Our products and services.
 We call this “direct marketing”.
 Direct marketing may be via regular mail, email, telephone, SMS or social media.

 10.1 Request not to be sent direct marketing

-You may request Us at any time not to send You direct marketing communication:
+You may request Us at any time not to send You direct marketing communication by:

 - Sending an email to Us at firstname.lastname@example.org.

 - Calling Us on 1300 586 462 (Monday to Friday 7am-7pm AEDT).

 We include in all direct marketing communications, information on how You can request us not to send You such communication in the future.
 We will update Your request as soon as reasonably practicable after receiving it.